blueburrito24/obsidiannotes/Wishlist.md

 	*These two are general spending budgets.
 They can be for anything from [[Wishlist]] or Game Wishlist or [[Comics Wishlist.base]]*
 	See Wishlist Archives for stuff I've already bought.
-- [ ] I also want to get SHF Cooler using my money from selling Revoltech 1.0 Spider-Man + making my custom UI Goku using money from selling SHF Toei Spider-Man
+- [ ] I also want to get SHF Cooler using my money from selling Revoltech 1.0 Spider-Man + namek ssj goku using money from selling SHF Toei Spider-Man
+	150 (60 from revo, 80 from toei) - 61.99 - 10 for shipping - 34.99 - 28.89 = 14.13 left

 ## General Wishlist